FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 Changing the Address of an Expansion Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the Advanced Settings menu of the FTC Robot Controller App
+You can use the Advanced Settings menu of the Robot Controller App
 to change the address of an Expansion Hub.
 Note that it is recommended
 that when you change the address of an Expansion Hub, you only connect
 one Expansion Hub to the Robot Controller during the change address